-DESCRIBE-TABLE ---
+Name

 DESCRIBE-TABLE

+DESCRIBE-TABLE

+Syntax

 (DESCRIBE-TABLE TABLE &KEY DATABASE) [generic] =>

+Arguments and Values

+Description

 Describes a table, returns a list of name/type for columns in table

-DROP-TABLE --
+Examples

+Side Effects

+Name

 DROP-TABLE

+DROP-TABLE

+Syntax

-(DROP-TABLE NAME & KEY (IF-DOES-NOT-EXIST : ERROR) (DATABASE \ DEFAULT-DATABAS
+(DROP-TABLE NAME &KEY (IF-DOES-NOT-EXIST :ERROR) (DATABASE DEFAULT-DATABASE)) [function] =>

+Arguments and Values

+Description

-Drops the table called NAME from DATABASE which defaults to \DEFAULT-DATABASE\.
+Drops the table called NAME from DATABASE which defaults to DEFAULT-DATABASE.
 If the table does not exist and IF-DOES-NOT-EXIST is :ignore then DROP-TABLE returns nil whereas an error is signalled if IF-DOES-NOT-EXIST is :error.

-LIST-TABLES --
+Examples

+Side Effects

+Affected by

+Exceptional Situations

+See Also

+Notes

+Name

 LIST-TABLES

+LIST-TABLES

+Syntax

-(LIST-TABLES &KEY (OWNER NIL) (DATABASE \DEFAULT-DATABASE\)) [function] =>
+(LIST-TABLES &KEY (OWNER NIL) (DATABASE DEFAULT-DATABASE)) [function] =>

+Arguments and Values

+Description

-Returns a list of strings representing table names in DATABASE which defaults to \DEFAULT-DATABASE\.
-OWNER is nil by default which means that only tables owned by users are listed.
-If OWNER is a string denoting a user name, only tables owned by OWNER are listed.
+Returns a list of strings representing table names in DATABASE which defaults to DEFAULT-DATABASE OWNER is nil by default which means that only tables owned by users are listed.
+If OWNER is a string denoing a user name, only tables owned by OWNER are listed.
 If OWNER is :all then all tables are listed.

+Examples

+Side Effects

+Affected by

+Exceptional Situations

+See Also

+Notes